'Grinch bots' are here to ruin your holiday shopping

 On a normal shopping day, humans outnumber bots on login pages by two to one.
 On the days leading up to Black Friday and Cyber Monday, bots outnumber humans by 20 to 1.

-The latest generation programs are evolving new tricks to defeat “pooky,” the systems and software used to detect and deny bot activity.

-The newest shopping bots can appear human, using artificial intelligence to defeat image-based CAPTCHAs meant to stop older bots, and try to mimic human user activity by adding in random mouse movements and other “humanlike” browsing behaviors.
+The newest shopping bots can appear human, even defeating image-based CAPTCHAS by sending them to a human to solve, either the bot's owner or outsourced workers, and mimicing human user activity by adding in random mouse movements and other “humanlike” browsing behaviors.
 They also spread out their activity to use a variety of devices and IP addresses to make it harder to detect, according to Radware’s research.

 While most of the responsibility is on retailers to use the best cybersecurity and server management practices to protect their customers, experts recommend several steps shoppers can take to protect themselves from “Grinch bots” and other automated fraudsters this holiday shopping season.